 The Way Ahead…

 If healthcare organizations are looking to improve the quality standard of the services provided while reducing the care costs, it is high time to consider care coordination as the key element.
-Care coordination is the most effective strategy to achieve the three primary goals of the industry – improved care, reduced cost, and patient satisfaction.
+Care coordination is the most effective strategy to achieve the three primary goals of the industry – improvements in care, reduced cost, and patient satisfaction.

 Not only is it effective for better outcomes but also for improving the overall practices for value-based payment models.
 Though the current technology still needs more advancement to experience smooth care coordination among the systems, the first step is to initiate the process at the initial level and accept it for the betterment of the overall ecosystem and the patients.